 Alternatively, a much simpler solution is to setup the system to automatically migrate destinations on retired servers to the remaining servers:

-Never reduce the configured maximum cluster size of a dynamic cluster or delete a configured server from a configured/mixed cluster.
+Never reduce the configured dynamic-cluster-size of a dynamic cluster or delete a configured server from a configured/mixed cluster.
 Instead, simply don't boot the retired servers.
 The On-Failure or Always stores will migrate to running servers.
+Note that the WLST

 Use cluster targeted stores instead of default stores for clustered targeted JMS servers and SAF Agents.